zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ### Storage Type

-If we want to implement the constructor for [*callable objects*][10] we also need to store a pointer to the object and to our function call.
+If we want to implement the constructor for [*callable objects*][10], we must also store a pointer to the object and our function call.
 The [proposal][2] defines this as follows:

 > An object of class `function_ref<R(Args...) cv noexcept(noex)>` stores a
 > pointer to function *`thunk-ptr`* and an object *`bound-entity`*. *`bound-entity`*